buckelieg/validation-fn/README.md

                  */
                 .thenMap(
-                        Person::getGender, // field 'gender' is optional, so we validating it only if the value is present Validator.<Optional<String>>of().thenIfNotNull( // if optional object is not null - if it is - undegroing validation is not performed
+                        Person::getGender, // field 'gender' is optional, so we validating it only if the value is present Validators.ifPresent( // construct predicate that validates on existing value (i.e. optional object is not null and not empty) - if it is - undegroing validation is not performed
-                            Validators.ifPresent( // construct predicate that validates on existing value Strings::isBlank, // test redicate
+                                    Strings::isBlank, // test redicate
                                     "Gender must not be blank" // error message )